Motherhood Is Leadership

 The way we name something shapes how we think about it, how we approach it, and ultimately the culture we build around it.
 When motherhood is not recognized as leadership, it rarely receives the tools leadership requires.
 What's missing is not the conversation — it's the framework those conversations happen within.
 Without it, Moms often find themselves figuring it out in real time.

 The result is a quiet but significant leadership gap.
+Not a gap in capability.
+A gap in how we understand the role itself.

 The Leadership Gap Nobody Talks About